melak/veroroute/README.txt

 A precompiled 64-bit version for Linux Mint 18.3 is also available.
 This has been tested on Cinnamon/MATE/Xfce/KDE versions.
-It may also work on other recent 64-bit Linux distributions depending on whether they have the necessary Qt libraries installed.
+It may also work on other recent 64-bit Linux distributions depending on whether they have the necessary Qt libraries installed (it needs Qt version 5).
-There is no installer.
-Just unzip everything to a folder and run it from there.

-To install the pre-compiled version of VeroRoute on Linux Mint 18.3, unzip everything to a folder.
+To install on Linux:  Unzip everything to a folder.
 Then open a command line prompt in that folder and type

     sudo ./veroroute-install.sh

+To uninstall on Linux:  Open a command line prompt in the unzipped folder and type

+    sudo ./veroroute-uninstall.sh

+On MS Windows: There is no installer, so just unzip everything to a folder and run it from there.